Skara Brae: Neolithic lifestyle

 House 8 has no storage boxes or dresser and has been divided into something resembling small cubicles.
-Fragments of stone, bone and antler were excavated suggesting the house may have been used to make tools such as bone needles or flint axes.
-The presence of heat-damaged volcanic rocks and what appears to be a flue, support this interpretation.
+Fragments of stone, bone, and antler were excavated suggesting House 8 may have been used to make tools such as bone needles or flint axes.
+The presence of heat-damaged volcanic rocks, and what appears to be a flue, supports this interpretation.
 House 8 is distinctive in other ways as well: it is a stand-alone structure not surrounded by midden; instead it is above ground with walls over 2 m thick and has a "porch" protecting the entrance.

 The site provided the earliest known record of the human flea (Pulex irritans) in Europe.

-The Grooved Ware People who built Skara Brae were primarily pastoralists who raised cattle and sheep.
+The Grooved Ware People who built Skara Brae were primarily pastoralists who raised cattle, pigs and sheep.
 Childe originally believed that the inhabitants did not farm, but excavations in 1972 unearthed seed grains from a midden suggesting that barley was cultivated.
-Fish bones and shells are common in the middens indicating that dwellers ate seafood.
-Limpet shells are common and may have been fish-bait that was kept in stone boxes in the homes.
+Fish bones and shells are common in the midden indicating that dwellers ate seafood.
+Limpet shells are standard and may have been fish bait that was kept in stone boxes in the homes.
 The boxes were formed from thin slabs with joints carefully sealed with clay to render them waterproof.

 This pastoral lifestyle is in sharp contrast to some of the more exotic interpretations of the culture of the Skara Brae people.
 Euan MacKie suggested that Skara Brae might be the home of a privileged theocratic class of wise men who engaged in astronomical and magical ceremonies at nearby Ring of Brodgar and the Standing Stones of Stenness.
-Graham and Anna Ritchie cast doubt on this interpretation noting that there is no archaeological evidence for this claim, although a Neolithic "low road" that goes from Skara Brae passes near both these sites and ends at the chambered tomb of Maeshowe.
+Graham and Anna Ritchie cast doubt on this interpretation noting there is no archaeological evidence for this claim, although a Neolithic "low road" that goes from Skara Brae passes near both these sites and ends at the chambered tomb of Maeshowe.
 Low roads connect Neolithic ceremonial sites throughout Britain.